Chemaclass/create-pr/README.md

 ## Installation

-Download the latest `single executable script` on the [Releases page](https://github.com/Chemaclass/bash-create-pr/releases), or build it yourself.
+You can download the latest `single executable script` on the [Releases page](https://github.com/Chemaclass/bash-create-pr/releases) or build it yourself.

-In case you download the executable file from releases' GitHub project, you can check the file's checksum to validate that it was not altered.
+If you download the executable file from a release's GitHub project, you can check the file's checksum to validate that it was not altered.
 The checksum for each release is on each release on GitHub.

 To build the project yourself, execute the script `./build.sh` and move the resulting `bin/create-pr` script wherever you want.